mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

    The ``describe`` dataframe always reports gross analytic statistics (``E[X]``, ``CV(X)``, ``Skew(X)``) and the requested net or ceded estimated statistics (``Est E[X]``, ``Est CV(X)``, ``Est Skew(X)``).
 Look at the gross portfolio first to check computational accuracy.
 Net and ceded "error" report the difference to analytic gross.

-**Net:** Add an aggregate 4 xs 8 reinsurance to cover on the net of occurrence distribution.
+Add an aggregate 4 xs 8 reinsurance cover on the net of occurrence distribution. ``a05n`` is the final net distribution.

 .. ipython:: python
     :okwarning: